sosodusamedi/short-lnk-meteor-course/readme.md

 # Short Lnk

-This is a shortening links application, based on the Meteor framework.
+This is a shortening links application, based on the Meteor and React framework.

 ## Authors